Active vs Inactive Ingredients in Skincare

 • Active: Provide essential fatty acids, antioxidants, and anti-inflammatory benefits.

-Below is a SAMPLE Formulation and a hypothetical manufacturing method to show you the combination of Active and Functional ingredients in a formulation.
+Below is a SAMPLE formulation and a hypothetical manufacturing method to show you the combination of Active and Functional ingredients in a formulation.

-• You will also note that there is a ‘Water Phase’ and an‘Oil Phase’ in the formulation - that is because some ingredients are water-based/water-soluble and others are oil-based / oil-soluble.
+• You will note that there is a Water Phase and an Oil Phase in the formulation - that is because some ingredients are water-based/water-soluble and others are oil-based/oil-soluble.

-• When you combine water-based and oil-based ingredients in a formulation, it forms what we call an emulsion and based on the viscosity this can be a thin serum or a thicker cream and anything inbetween.
+• When you combine water-based and oil-based ingredients in a formulation, it forms what we call an emulsion and based on the viscosity this can be a thin serum or a thicker cream and anything in between.

 • This is where 'functional' ingredients like emulsifiers play an important role as they facilitate the blending between water and oil-based ingredients so that the formulation doesn't separate.
 They can also impact the viscosity of the formulation and can work alongside viscosity enhancers to alter the texture of the formulation.

-• Whenever there is water and water-based ingredients in a formulation we need preservatives to keep the product free from pathogens and mold for example.
+• Whenever there is water and water-based ingredients in a formulation we need preservatives to keep the product free from pathogens and mould for example.
 An oil-based formulation like a face oil or cleansing balm/oil does not require a preservative system.

 SAMPLE Retinaldehyde & Peptide Brightening Serum - Emulsion Formulation: